The Mental Health Service Awards of Australia and New Zealand are now open for entries.

 The award categories have changed over the period of time to reflect the changing emphasis of the Strategy.
 There are seven categories for Programs and Services.
 These programs demonstrate best practice models, innovation and genuine consumer participation.

 The Outstanding Contribution Awards recogise Australians and New Zealand individuals who have had a outstanding impact on mental health service delivery and acknowledge a remarkable accomplishment and wide sphere of influence.
-The Oustanding Contribution Awards encompass the long running and prestigious Award for Exceptional Contribution by an Individual; the top award, the TheMHS Medal for Mental Health; and in 2016 the inaugural Award for Outstanding Achievement for Peer Work in New Zealand.
+The Oustanding Contribution Awards encompass the long running and prestigious Award for Exceptional Contribution by an Individual; and the top award, the TheMHS Medal for Mental Health.

 Image: TheMHS Medal 2015 winner - ABC Mental As..
 Jack Heath, SANE, Richard Finlayson, ABC and Tegan Cotterill, Mindframe; 2015 Exceptional Contribution Winners: Helen Herrman, Presenter, Kay Patterson, Brendan O’Hanlon and Janet Peters.